CanonicalLtd/maas-docs/en/manage-kvm-pods.md

 Here, `$USER` is a user on your KVM host who is a member of the `libvirtd` unix group on the KVM host, and `$KVM_HOST` is the IP of your KVM host.

-Virsh commands will be issued from rack controllers as user `maas`.
+The `maas` user on your rack controllers will issue all virsh commands.
 Therefore, you'll need to set up SSH public keys on every rack controller for user `maas`, and then add those public keys to your `~/.ssh/authorized_keys` file on your KVM host.

 First, on every rack controller, the `maas` user will need an SSH keypair (with a null passphrase) so the rack controller can query and manage KVM guests remotely.
-A login shell will also be necessary when becoming user `maas` in order for SSH to work:
+A login shell will also be necessary when becoming user `maas` in order for SSH to work (by default, the `maas` user has no home directory):

 ```bash
 sudo chsh -s /bin/bash maas